Glove1911/Note-Taker/README.md

 ## Usage
-Run the following command at the root of your project and answer the prompted questions:
+Run the following command at the CLI:
 ```
-Run the following command in the CLI
+node server.js
 ```